This post may contain affiliate links.

 Crowd avoidance at Angkor is vital, though sometimes you’ll collide head-on with a million tour groups no matter what you do.

 You might, however, want to do the Angkor Wat Circle Tour the opposite way.
-Many travellers recommend this as a good crowd-avoidance strategy.
+Many travelers recommend this as a good crowd-avoidance strategy.

 What is the Angkor Wat Small Circle Tour?